Reliable Zero-Shot Classification with the Trustworthy Language Model

 The Python client package can be installed using pip:

-%pip install cleanlab-studio
+%pip install cleanlab-tlm

-import re
+import os

 import pandas as pd

-from tqdm import tqdm
+from cleanlab_tlm import TLM

 .

 We’ll prompt our TLM to categorize each document and record its response and associated trustworthiness score.
-You can use the ideas from this tutorial to improve LLMs for any other text classification task!
+You can use the ideas from this tutorial to improve LLMs for any other classification task!

 wget -nc 'https://cleanlab-public.s3.amazonaws.com/Datasets/zero_shot_classification.csv'